 Certain people spend most of their time in Quadrant 3, dealing with emergencies that are not important.
 The fact is that they are carrying out tasks that others deem to be important and urgent (time and energy thieves).

 Quadrant 4 is the place for leisure and pleasure.
 The place of idle people!

-Quadrant 2 is the primary focus of successful personal management, positive energy and growth.
-“This is the place for people who nurture opportunities, minimise problems and prevent them from happening! “.
+Quadrant 2 is the primary focus of successful personal management, positive energy, and growth.
+“This is the place for people who nurture opportunities, minimize problems and prevent them from happening! “.
 Successful people devote most of their time and energy there and develop their passions.
 They avoid being stuck in the other quadrants for long periods of time.

 In management jargon, this approach could be compared to the “Pareto principle” which observes that 80% of the results come from 20% of the tasks.

 However, that can’t be right, because most people fall into the habit of routine and find themselves, unknowingly, outside quadrant 2.

 Quadrant 2, unlike the others, satisfies the following principles: